vadimzozulya/FakeHttpContext/README.md

 }
 ```

 For more examples please see `FakeHttpContext.Tests` project.
+Great tool [AutoFixture](https://github.com/AutoFixture/AutoFixture) is used in
+the test and examples, you definitely should try it, if you haven't yet
+:thumbsup:!